nagasridhar/Cdiff_Microbiome_Analsysi/README.md

 # Cdiff_Microbiome_Analysis
-This repository contains the C.diff files for the animal C. diff paper
+This repository contains the C.diff analysis for the animal C. diff paper